 (d) the governing council of a college (other than the managing director or any member of staff of the college),

-is to be paid such remuneration and allowances as the Minister, on the recommendation of the Minister for Public Sector Management, determines from time to time.
+is to be paid such remuneration and allowances as the Minister, on the recommendation of the Public Sector Commissioner, determines from time to time.

-[Section 63 amended by No. 44 of 2008 s.
-41.]
+[Section 63 amended: No. 44 of 2008 s.
+41; No. 39 of 2010 s.
+89.]

 64. Protection from liability